Tribal Health Improvement Program (T-HIP) Manual

 Overview

-• improve knowledge of their disease and self-management skills; and
+- Improve knowledge of their disease and self-management skills.

 End of Introduction Chapter

-For Tier 1, Tribes must employ or contract for:
+For T-HIP, Tribes must employ or contract for:

 End of Eligible Providers Chapter